Citizens, there is perhaps no stronger heartstring to the Jewish soul than the one tied to the Knish!

 The first knish bakery in America was founded in New York in 1910 on the Lower East Side at the Yonah Schimmel Knishery – still in existance today and one of the last Jewish outposts in the neighborhood.

-As a New York-born Jew, the knish holds a special place in my heart and since you can’t get a decent knish to save your life in this part of California, I decided to make my own authentic version, with a few JH eccentricities. 😉
+As a New York-born Jew, the dish holds a special place in my heart and since you can’t get a decent knish to save your life in this part of California, I decided to make my own authentic version, with a few TFD eccentricities. 😉

-My knishes are a hybrid – traditional in all ways except that I’ve added two new spices to the traditional mashed potato mixture, to liven things up a bit.
+My version is a hybrid – traditional in all ways except that I’ve added two new spices to the traditional mashed potato mixture, to liven things up a bit.
 Specifically, I added a touch of ground cumin and a spice you’ve probably never heard of called asafoetida.

 Anyway – if you don’t approve of my heterodoxy, just ignore those two spice additions and you’ll still have an amazing 100% traditional version that will knock your socks off. 🙂